smucclaw/eu-ai-act/act.md

 3. Codes of conduct may be drawn up by individual providers of AI systems or by organisations representing them or by both, including with the involvement of users and any interested stakeholders and their representative organisations.
 Codes of conduct may cover one or more AI systems taking into account the similarity of the intended purpose of the relevant systems.

-4. The Commission and the Board shall take into account the specific interests and needs of the small-scale providers and start-ups when encouraging and facilitating the drawing up of codes of conduct.
+4. The Commission and the Board shall take into account the specific interests and needs of SME providers, including start-ups, when encouraging and facilitating the drawing up of codes of conduct.

 # TITLE X CONFIDENTIALITY AND PENALTIES